 When my daughter, Emily left for college and our household number dwindled to two, I tried to scale down the “serves” ratio in my cooking, which is what I like about these Tomatoes Provencal, you can essentially make as much or as little as you need.

-But “serves 6” doesn’t work for just two of us because although Scott is fine with leftovers once, he’d prefer not to have the same dish resurrected a third or fourth time.
+It used to be that I’d make a recipe that “served 6”, and have enough for one dinner as well as leftovers for another meal.
+Less work for me, right?
+However, “serves 6” doesn’t work for just two of us because although Scott is fine with leftovers once, he’d prefer not to have the same dish resurrected a third or fourth time.
 And once a vegetable has been cooked and served — for him, it crosses the line to mushy (pronounced moo-she) – and therefore, inedible.

 Roasting intensifies vegetable flavor while mellowing out any sharpness or acidity.
 And you know how the house smells warm and inviting when your making tomato sauce?
 It’s the same with these tomatoes.

-- 1 large ripe tomato
+- 2 large ripe tomatoes

-- 1/2 teaspoon kosher salt
+- 1/4 teaspoon kosher salt

 - 1/4 teaspoon freshly ground pepper

-- 1 clove garlic, minced
+- 1 small shallot minced

-- 1 tablespoon fresh thyme leaves
+- 1/2 teaspoon fresh thyme leaves chopped

 - Preheat oven to 400 degrees.